Rot-Weiss Essen: Rivalries

 Fortuna Düsseldorf, Rot-Weiß Oberhausen and Wuppertaler SV are local rivals when they are playing in the same league (as took place in the 2007–08 season).
-The club's fiercest rivalry is with FC Schalke 04, from nearby Gelsenkirchen, with whom they contest the Ruhrderby.
+The club's fiercest rivalry is with MSV Duisburg.

+The club also has a big rivalry with FC Schalke 04, from nearby Gelsenkirchen, with whom they contest the Ruhrderby; whilst historically the two clubs maintained a good relationship, Schalke's involvement in the 1971 Bundesliga scandal, which contributed to Essen's relegation from the Bundesliga in the 1970–71 season, angered Essen fans and allowed a rivalry to develop between the two clubs.

 In the past, the local derbies versus Schwarz-Weiß Essen were big events, sometimes followed by more than 30,000 fans, however since their rivals decline the rivalry has waned in importance.
-Although often clouded in political terms, the "reds" were left-wing and the "blacks" right-wing, in reality there was no real distinction.
-The rivalry was more based on geography of the city, a north (RWE) versus south (SWE) city divide.
-While the reputation of northern Essen has been attached to the working class in the past decades, the south of the city is generally regarded as a wealthier area, inhabited by an upper-middle class.
+Although often described in political terms, with the "reds" allegedly being left-wing and the "blacks" right-wing, in reality there was no substantive distinction.
+The rivalry was more based on the geography of the city, a north (RWE) versus south (SWE) city divide. and with northern Essen being predominantly working class historically and the south of the city being generally regarded as a wealthier area, inhabited by the upper-middle class.

 Friendships

-The RWE followers have a strong fan friendship with SV Werder Bremen, while another with Borussia Dortmund ended.
+The RWE followers have a strong fan friendship with SV Werder Bremen.
+There is also a friendship with Borussia Dortmund, although some disagreements have taken place since 2018.

-Attendance

-Although mostly playing in lower divisions, the club enjoys solid fan support, with an average attendance of better than 6,000 per game.